Factitious disorder imposed on another

-The causes of FDIA are generally unknown, yet it is believed among physicians and mental health professionals that the disorder is associated with the 'caregiver' having experienced traumatic events during childhood (for example, parental neglect, emotional deprivation, psychological abuse, physical abuse, sexual abuse, or severe bullying).
-The primary motive is believed to be to gain significant attention and sympathy, often with an underlying need to lie and a desire to manipulate others (including health professionals).
-Financial gain is also a motivating factor in some individuals with the disorder.
-Generally, risk factors for FDIA commonly include pregnancy related complications and sympathy or attention a mother has received upon giving birth, and/or a mother who was neglected, traumatized, or abused throughout childhood, or who has a diagnosis of (or history of) factitious disorder imposed on self.
-The victims of those affected by the disorder are considered to have been subjected to a form of trauma, physical abuse, and medical neglect.
+The causes of FDIA are generally unknown, but many physicians and mental health professionals believe that it is associated with the caregivers having experienced traumatic events during childhood (for example, parental neglect, emotional deprivation, psychological abuse, physical abuse, sexual abuse, or severe bullying).
+The primary motive is believed to be a desire for attention and sympathy, often with an underlying inclination to lie and manipulate others (including health professionals).
+Financial gain is also a motivating factor in some individuals.
+Common risk factors for FDIA include pregnancy related complications, past neglect or trauma, and prior diagnosis of factitious disorder imposed on self.
+The victims of the abuse are considered to have been subjected to a form of trauma, physical abuse, and medical neglect.

 Management of FDIA in the affected 'caregiver' may require removing the affected child and putting the child into the custody of other family members or into foster care.
 It is not known how effective psychotherapy is for FDIA, yet it is assumed that it is likely to be highly effective for those who are able to admit they have a problem and who are willing to engage in treatment.
 However, psychotherapy is unlikely to be effective for an individual who lacks awareness, is incapable of recognizing their illness, or refuses to undertake treatment.
 The prevalence of FDIA is unknown, but it appears to be relatively rare, and its prevalence is generally higher among women.
 More than 90% of cases of FDIA involve a person's mother.
 The prognosis for the caregiver is poor.
 However, there is a burgeoning literature on possible courses of effective therapy.
 The condition was first named as "Munchausen syndrome by proxy" in 1977 by British pediatrician Roy Meadow.
 Some aspects of FDIA may represent criminal behavior.